julietaalvarez/Taxonomy/README.md

 For questions, feedback, or contributions, please contact:
-**Ezequiel Alberto Cruz-Campuzano**  ezequielcruz.1997@gmail.com

-**Julieta Alvarez-Manjarrez, PhD**  julieta.alvarez@ib.unam.mx
+**Ezequiel Alberto Cruz-Campuzano**  ezequielcruz.1997@gmail.com **Julieta Alvarez-Manjarrez, PhD**  julieta.alvarez@ib.unam.mx

 ---
 ## 📂 Documents

+  -**Alignments**: we provide the alignments used to generate our phylogenetic analysis

   Each section provide scripts and example data to show how to format your data.

 - **Locus similarity**: plots to visualize genetic similarity among species based on pairwise comparison matrices